Rupjung/CODSOFT/README.md

 # CODSOFT
-This is a repository for my internship projects related wth CodSoft.
+This is a repository for my internship projects under CodSoft.